uruba/FinanCalc/readme.md

                                         0.15);
     ```

-2. step is to get a result array
+2. step is to get the result array

     ```php
     $result = $annuityCalculatorObject->getResultAsArray();